denten-books/plain-text/3-format.md

 'feline.'"
 The labeled category of "feline" captures a snapshot of what it means at the moment of its naming.
 But for Hegel, the true ideal cannot exist in the name alone: it must continue to exist and develop in the real world.
-It is not, in other words, merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
-The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
+It is not, in other words, a socially constructed (as we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
+By way of comparison, we may think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
 No matter what we call cats, the feline species will continue to change.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline," that is by our taxonomical categories.
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
 Zoologists could, at that point, simply adjust their categories to include new forms of feline being.
-Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
-For Hegel, one should not confuse that static categorical snapshot with the animate ideal.
-For this reason Hegel disparages the "formal universal" as a corrupted, "mere" form of the ideal.
+Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a snapshot of what it meant to be a cat in times already past.
+Hegel argues that one should not confuse that static categorical snapshot with the animate ideal.
+That it why he disparages the "formal universal" as a corrupted, "mere" form of the ideal.

-By contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
+In contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
 It is more than a category.
-One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
-In an essay on Hegel's concept, John Crowe Ransom likens the concrete universal to a "little universe or an organized working combination of parts."
-He writes: "Thus the formula of a chemical reaction;
+We can understand it as capturing both *eidos* and *phantazomenōn*---idea and appearance---both reasonably transcribed to "form" in English.
+In an essay on Hegel's concept, John Crowe Ransom likens the concrete universal to a "formula of a chemical reaction," "the recipe for a dish," and "the blue-print of a machine."
-the recipe for a dish; the blue-print of a machine."
-Crucially, the Hegelian universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
-As was the case with Wittgenstein's logical mechanisms in the last chapter, Ransom imagines a perfected kind of a machine or a formula that represents the ideal of the aesthetic object.
+Crucially, the Hegelian universal becomes concrete when the machine "has been materialized," and is "working properly" [@ransom_concrete_1954, 387].
+Like Wittgenstein, Ransom imagines a perfected kind of a machine, which represents the ideal of an aesthetic object.

 ## Kernel or Shell